Boutique Advisory for the C-Suite

 Level TwoOperational

 A calendar exists.
 Reporting exists.
-But strategy and execution still live in different rooms, and the organization shows up as a line item rather than an engine.
+But strategy and execution still live in different rooms, and the function shows up as a line item rather than an engine.

 03